RunestoneInteractive/RunestoneServer/docker/README.rst

    repository will normally be cloned into **ThinkCPP** but it has the ``project_name`` set to ``thinkcpp``.
    If there is a mismatch, you will want to rename the folder you cloned the code into so that it matches the ``project_name``.

-After cloning a book, you may need to add it to the database.
-Most of the standard books are already there, but you can use ``rsmanage addcourse`` to add it if needed.

 .. note::